Celebrating International Women's Day

 No matter what industry you work in, there will always be an element of the status quo.
 If you try to challenge something, you may be met with the response, ‘That's just the way it's always been’.

 Sometimes, standing up and challenging the status quo can be daunting.
 Still, it's one way that women can forge a path for one another – particularly in traditionally male-dominated industries.
 Consider former Poet Laureate and T.S.
 Elliot Prize-winner, Carol Ann Duffy, who decided to go against the grain and create a poetry collection featuring only women writers.

 “When I was growing up, very few anthologies had women poets in them,” says Carol Ann in her BBC Maestro course on writing poetry.
 “So, I decided to put together a book.
 And I deliberately had only women poets.
 This was very important for me to do as a poet because if you want to help people write, then you have to encourage them to read.”

 We all understand how important confidence is.
 But if you’re feeling low in confidence, what’s the best way to build yourself up?

-She adds that “I would advise anybody that’s been put into a situation where they feel not worthy, just take a deep breath and dive in - because it gets easier.
-It takes practise to build confidence.”
+She adds, “I would advise anybody that’s been put into a situation where they feel unworthy, just take a deep breath and dive in – because it gets easier.
+It takes practice to build confidence.”